 FOREWORD

-This document is the IECEx Operational Document OD 314-4 Quality Management system requirements for the Certified Service Facilities Scheme – Part 4: Ex inspection and maintenance (“03-4 Scheme”) to provide a mechanism for organizations that provide Ex inspection and maintenance services meeting the requirements of IEC 60079-17 the ability to obtain IECEx Certification under the IECEx System.
+This document is the IECEx Operational Document OD 314-4 Quality Management system requirements for the Certified Service Facilities Scheme – Part 4: Ex inspection and maintenance (“IECEx 03-4 Scheme”) to provide a mechanism for organizations that provide Ex inspection and maintenance services meeting the requirements of IEC 60079-14 and IEC 60079-17 the ability to obtain IECEx Certification under the IECEx System.

 A listing of currently approved ExCBs is maintained on the IECEx website: www.iecex.com.